probmods/probmods2/exercises/02-generative-models.md

 ### b)

-How could you use mem to make the second program have the same distribution as the first?
+How could you use `mem` to make the second program have the same distribution as the first?

 ~~~~
 ~~~~

 ### c)

-Change the program in Part B so that the first two elements in the list are always the same as each other but the third element can be different.
-Try to do this by adding only these 4 characters: `x`, `0`, `0`, and `1`.
+Change the program in Part B so that the first two elements in the list are always the same as each other but the third element can be different. *Optional challenge:* try to do this by adding only these 4 characters: `x`, `0`, `0`, and `1`.

 ~~~~
 ~~~~